Probate is granted to executors allowing them to deal with an estate.

 Do I need Probate for Pensions & life insurances written in trust?

 Where a nomination form has been filed and the pension or life insurance is written in trust, the asset will not pass under the Will, and a grant of probate is not usually required to release any lump sum benefits.
 You will need to confirm this with the pension provider.
+The person(s) with authority to release those funds will be the nominated trustees.

 Do Personal items need Probate?